Understanding VAT Rules in South Africa: Standard Rate, Zero Rate, and Exempt Supplies

 Exempt Supplies

 Exempt supplies are goods and services that are not subject to VAT at all.
 This means you do not charge VAT on these sales, nor can you reclaim the VAT you paid on business expenses related to these supplies.
-Common examples of exempt supplies include financial services, educational services, and certain healthcare services.

 Example: If you provide educational courses worth R5,000, you do not charge VAT, so the total amount remains R5,000.
 However, you cannot reclaim the VAT on expenses related to providing these courses.